doctest/doctest/doc/markdown/configuration.md

 ### **```DOCTEST_CONFIG_DOUBLE_STRINGIFY```**

-If you define your own `toString` functions that return something different from `doctest::String`, but still stringifiable, you can enable this configuration option to stringify the result of internal `toString` calls.
+If you define your own `toString` functions that return something, that's different from `doctest::String`, but still stringifiable, you can enable this flag to stringify the result of internal stringification calls again.

 You can also define `DOCTEST_STRINGIFY` yourself to override doctest's stringification behavior.